angelofallars/treefetch/README.md

 # 🌳 `treefetch`

-A lightning-fast minimalist system fetch tool made in Rust.
-Even faster than neofetch and pfetch.
-Made to practice my new Rust skills 🦀.
+A comfy and fast system fetch tool made in Rust.
+Tested to be much faster than neofetch and pfetch.

 A great pair for [cbonsai](https://gitlab.com/jallbrit/cbonsai), to help you get upvotes on your Linux rice.